 - 1. Disconnect the power supply cord and then remove outer case. - 2.
 Open the door and block it open. - 3.
 Discharge high voltage capacitor. - 4.
-Disconnect the high voltage wire of the power transformer from the high voltage capacitor. - 5.
+Disconnect the high voltage wire B from the power transformer. - 5.
 Disconnect the high voltage wire of high voltage rectifier assembly from the magnetron. - 6.
 Disconnect the filament lead (short one) of the power transformer from the high voltage capacitor. - 7.
-Remove two (2) screws holding capacitor holder to oven cavity rear plate.
+Remove one (1) screw holding capacitor holder to oven cavity rear plate.

-- 8. Remove one (1) screw holding high voltage rectifier assembly to capacitor holder. - Disconnect rectifier terminal from capacitor.
+- 8. Remove one (1) screw holding high voltage rectifier assembly to capacitor holder. - 9.
+Disconnect rectifier terminal from capacitor.
 High voltage rectifier assembly is now free. - 10.
+Disconnect the high voltage wire B from the high voltage capacitor. - 11.
 Remove capacitor holder.
 Capacitor is now free.